-If you have an auto, homeowners or renters insurance policy, you already have some liability coverage.
+If you have an auto, homeowners, or renters insurance policy, you already have some liability coverage.
 In fact, you have to have one to get umbrella (extra) liability coverage.
 Why would you want extra coverage?
-Unfortunately, minimum liability requirements may leave you unprotected in the event of a catastrophic accident: $50,000 worth of coverage for an auto accident or $100,000 worth of home liability coverage seem like a lot - until someone has an accident that cost $500,000 to a million of more.
+Unfortunately, minimum liability requirements may leave you unprotected in the event of a catastrophic accident: $50,000 worth of coverage for an auto accident or $100,000 worth of home liability coverage seem like a lot - until someone has an accident that costs $500,000 to $1 million or more.
 That's where an umbrella policy comes in (see below).

 Extra coverage that "sits" on top of your other insurance, umbrella insurance kicks in when your liability coverage ends.
 Say you have a liability policy for $500,000 and an umbrella policy for $1 million, and you are sued for $1.5 million.
 After your regular policy pays $500,000, your umbrella policy will kick in the extra $1 million.
 Your insurance company will help you fight the charges in court and will pay for any rightful damages, up to the policy's liability limit.

 Umbrella insurance typically covers injuries, property damage as well as slander and libel claims and other damages anywhere in the world.
 According to TrustedChoice.com, even an extra $380 per year can provide $1 to $2 million in umbrella coverage.
-"An umbrella plan is the best deal in insurance," says Scott Halbrook of Montclair, Calif., who has worked as a Farmers Insurance agent for 14 years.
+"An umbrella plan is the best deal in insurance," says longtime Farmers Insurance agent Scott Halbrook.
 "For little more than $350 bucks a year, you can have worldwide protection."